saferpay/sndbx/texts/css_iframe.md

 + It is recommended to display a progress bar while something is loading in an Iframe.

 + The PCI specifications **DO NOT** allow jumping into the Iframe with JavaScript.
-So manipulating it, using JavaScript, is strictly permitted!
+So manipulating it, using JavaScript, is strictly prohibited!

 + Some third party payment providers (e.g. PayPal) **DO NOT** support the integration inside an iFrame.
 Thus, the PaymentPage will break out of the frame beforehand!